bugfactory/posts/reference-counting/reference-counting-en.md

 If the developer wants to use the object, he calls the “ref” method, this way the internal counter will be increased in one, if the developer doesn't need the object anymore, he has to call “unref” method and the internal counter will be decreased in one.
-When the internal counter is zero this means that the object is not being used and the memory can be released.
+When the internal counter is zero means that the object is not being used and the memory can be released.

 ## Example

 Let’s create an example to show how this technique works.
 We gonna create a Person object that contains name, surname and age.
 This is just an example, so don’t worry about variable names or error handling, the idea here is to show the concept of reference counting.
-To this example we gonna implement this methods:
+In our example we gonna implement these methods:

  - person_new(): Responsible to create a new Person;
  - _person_destroy(): Static method responsible to release the memory;